Professor James Moriarty

 Adam Worth was born in Germany in 1844.
 When he was five, his family moved to the United States.
 During the American Civil War, Worth fought for the Union army.
 He was wounded and erroneously declared deceased.

 After he recovered from his injuries, Worth made a living by reenlisting in military service under assumed names.
 He’d draw his sign-up pay, desert and repeat the process.

 After the war, he became a pickpocket.
 Later his criminal career advanced to include bank and store robberies.

 At some point, Worth and his associate Charley Bullard, a safecracker, migrated to Europe.
 Worth found an appreciation for the “good life”.
 He enjoyed appearing to be a respectable businessman with refined tastes.
 No one need know how his lifestyle was funded.

 Eventually Worth made his way to London.
 He purchased a large estate outside of the city as well as leasing an apartment in the fashionable Mayfair district.
 Worth enjoyed his lifestyle and his position in society.

 Late in 1892 Worth, upset by the death of Bullard, planned and participated in a robbery that seemed doomed to fail from the start.
 His accomplices were new, he was in an unfamiliar place (Belgium) and he used a plan that had not worked in the past.

 The results were predictable.
 He was arrested, tried, found guilty and sentenced to seven years in a Belgian prison.

 Other Role Models for Moriarty

-While it seems that Adam Worth was the main inspiration for Moriarty some aspects of Moriarty’s character may have come from other people.
+While it seems that Adam Worth was the chief inspiration for Moriarty, some aspects of Moriarty’s character may have come from other people.